7 B2B Buying Committee Frameworks

 Components:

-- Document stakeholder communication preferences: Preferred channels, frequency, and content types per stakeholder
+- Document stakeholder communication preferences: Preferred channels, frequency, and content types per stakeholder, captured before the outreach calendar gets built

 - Message coordination protocols: Systems for ensuring consistent messaging across team members